mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 TRAVEL TIMES Spacecraft are extremely fast – however, space is very large and even with all their advanced technology, it still takes a long time to reach destinations.
 Worlds orbiting the same star are accessible by interplanetary travel, on ships operated by local entrepreneurs or with a variety of small craft.

 Interplanetary travel takes time.
 The travel formulae can determine time required (if distance and acceleration are known), acceleration required (if distance and time are known) and distance travelled (if time and acceleration are known).
-All of these formulae use metres and seconds and assume the ship is undertaking a journey from rest, that it accelerates continuously to midpoint of the trip, then decelerates to rest again.
-1G is equal to approximately 10 metres per second per second.
+All of these formulae use meters and seconds and assume the ship is undertaking a journey from rest, that it accelerates continuously to midpoint of the trip, then decelerates to rest again.
+1G is equal to approximately 10 meters per second per second.

 TRAVEL CALCULATIONS The following calculations can be used to work out specific travel times if required – you are going to need a calculator for this!